Vail Daily column: Conversation about finances is important for newlyweds

 Finances are an important part of any marriage.
 By communicating regularly and working together, you and your spouse can build a solid financial foundation for your lives together.

 This article was written by Edward Jones for use by your local Edward Jones financial adviser.
 Edward Jones and its associates and financial advisers do not provide tax or legal advice.
 Tina DeWitt, Charlie Wick, Kevin Brubeck, Dolly Schaub and Chris Murray are financial advisers with Edward Jones Investments.
-They can be reached in Edwards at 970-926-1728 or in Eagle at 970-328-4959 or 970-328-0361.
+For more information, they can be reached in Edwards at 970-926-1728 or in Eagle at 970-328-4959 or 970-328-0361.